kassambara/ggpubr/README.md

 ### Deviation graphs

 The deviation graph shows the deviation of quantitatives values to a reference value.
-In the R code below, we'll plot the mpg z-score from the mtcars dataset.
+In the R code below, we’ll plot the mpg z-score from the mtcars dataset.

 Calculate the z-score of the mpg data: